My Rugged Reality of ADHD

-Do not read this if you are looking for a “Happy ADD Story.”
+Do not read this if you are looking for a “Happy ADHD Story.”
 I do not have the gold medals of Michael Phelps or the arm of Terry Bradshaw.
 My life has been a struggle from the time I walked into first grade to my current age of 30.
-If you want something real and authentic to someone’s experience with ADD, however, I hope you will read on.
+If you want something real and authentic to someone’s experience growing up with undiagnosed ADHD, however, I hope you will read on.

-When I was in elementary school, my ADD symptoms were as classic as the Rolling Stones were to Rock ‘n Roll.
+When I was in elementary school, my ADHD symptoms were as classic as the Rolling Stones were to Rock ‘n Roll.
 However, I did very well.
 Teachers always said I was bright.

 As I moved from middle school to high school, a couple things changed.
 My grades went from A’s and B’s to C’s and D’s.
 My relationships changed too.
 I grew apart from old friends and was not able to make new ones.
 I viewed myself as a loner, a recluse.
 My confidence was slipping, and I had begun to experience the awful taste of depression.

 The pressure from my school’s academic standards became unbearable.
 I did not do well under that pressure, coupled with the negativity I always received at home.
 My parents expected high academic performance from me.
 After bringing home a poor interim report one semester, I was threatened to be sent to technical school, which frightened me.
 Going to trade school, growing up where I lived, was a sign of absolute failure.